01 of 04

 Why Five Stars?

-What... makes the ride so drool-worthy?
-In my playbook, a truly great coaster should have some decent pops of airtime, that delirious out-of-your seat sensation.
+What makes the ride so drool-worthy?
+In our playbook, a truly great coaster should have some decent pops of airtime, that delirious out-of-your seat sensation.
 Twisted Colossus dishes out a nonstop barrage of airtime, catapulting passengers skyward with abandon.

 A top-notch coaster should also feature a great first drop (those that are not launched and include traditional lift hills anyway).
 Guess what?
 TC has two great drops.
 Both are a satisfying 128 feet at a hairy 80 degrees (that's 10 degrees short of straight down for the mathematically challenged).
 It's a heckuva way to kick off a ride.
 But TC throws another drop into the middle of its course.
 Double the pleasure, double the fuuuuuuuuuuuuuuun.